FCPS adds third free meal but moves to all carryout

 He told The News-Post at the start of the closure that the school system is equipped with containers and wrapping materials to make meals available to go whenever a student requests.

-FCPS will also begin offering children a third meal during the day following direction from the Maryland State Department of Education.
+FCPS also began offering children a third meal during the day, following direction from the Maryland State Department of Education.

-According to Kelly, starting Tuesday FCPS will offer a cold supper option at their eight participating school cafeteria locations.
+According to Kelly, starting Tuesday, FCPS began offering a cold dinner option at their eight original school cafeteria locations in Frederick.

 The cold supper will consist of a sandwich, fruit, vegetable and milk and will be packaged in a large resealable sandwich bag for students to carry home.
 Students may pick it up during lunch hour.

-Cafeteria workers are preparing the meals each day and for the first day of distribution prepared about 300 packages.
+Cafeteria workers are preparing the meals each day.
+For the first day of distribution on Monday, they prepared about 300 packages.

 Welcome to the discussion.